Leash reactivity is one of the most common and most frustrating behavior problems for dog owners.

 For solo hands on sessions, owners will be responsible for dropping off and picking up unless we are able to schedule additional time to pick up and transport your dog.

-We offer a discount rate of $75 per session for 2 sessions per week.
+We offer a discount rate of $75 per session for 2 sessions per week with additional discounts for up to 5 sessions per week.
 We recommend making a commitment of 8 weeks to complete basic training and transition practice but we do not require any long term commitment.

 This program is suitable for reactivity to other dogs but may apply to dogs who are reactive to other animals or vehicles.
 If your dog is reactive to strangers or is reactive to handling, we can provide private owner training and coaching but may not be able to handle your dog for solo training sessions.